heet-mewada/SBMP-NOTES/sem3/DBS/CHAP1 Introduction to DB and RDBMS.md

 ## Buffer Manager #EXP
 It is responsible for cache memory and the transfer of data between the secondary storage and main memory

+# Disk Storage #EXP
+Containing the following components
+- data files for storing data
+- data dictionary containing information about the structure of any database object
+- indices for faster retrieval of data
+- statistical data for organization

 # END OF CHAP
 [[#IMP | Go back to top]]